HenriqueOCabral/HenriqueOCabral/README.md

 - Work hard, study hard.

-- In love with Frontend Development, Blockchain, AWS, and Infosec.
+- In love with Malware Analysis, App Security, and Pentesting.

-- I’m currently working on develop exquisite apps and API's.
+- I’m currently working on develop exquisite hardware hacking.

-- I'm enjoying bug bounties programs, smart contracts.
+- I'm enjoying bug bounties programs.

 - You can solve almost every life probs with AWS Lambdas I can prove it.
 In Lambdas we trust! lol

-- I’m always studying TypeScript, Javascript, React, Next, and Node.
+- I’m always studying TypeScript, Javascript, React, Next, and Node, Bash.

-- I’m looking for help with algorithms and data structures.

 - Ask me about anything.
 </br>